Skip to main content

 • “The story is almost non-existent, which isn't necessarily bad by itself, but with all the other bad elements puts the final nail in the coffin.”

-The gameplay of "Depth of Extinction" is characterized by turn-based tactical combat that combines elements from XCOM and FTL, offering a straightforward yet engaging experience.
-While many players appreciate the solid core mechanics and RPG elements, some criticize the repetitiveness and lack of variety in encounters, leading to a feeling of monotony over time.
-Overall, the game is recommended for fans of tactical gameplay, though it may not satisfy those seeking deeper strategic complexity or a more polished experience.
+The gameplay of "Depth of Extinction" is a turn-based tactical combat experience that combines elements from XCOM and FTL, offering a straightforward yet engaging system that allows for strategic team-building and progression.
+While many players appreciate the solid core mechanics and RPG elements, some criticize the repetitiveness and lack of variety in encounters, leading to a gameplay loop that can feel monotonous over time.
+Overall, the game is recommended for fans of tactical gameplay, though it may not satisfy those seeking deeper complexity or innovation.

-• “Gameplay is turn-based tactical combat with rogue node movement.”
+• “Gameplay is turn-based tactical combat with rogue nodes movement.”

 • “However, this changes once the difficulty increases, whereupon the game starts pulling things on you like enemies that can see you through doors and run in to blow you up before you have a chance to do anything (real fun), enemies with huge piles of HP that can blow up cover (obviating that entire mechanic) while also damaging whoever's behind it and enemies that attack from inside the fog of war which means you have no real way to actually take cover or otherwise prepare for their attacks.”